What Colours Can You Wash Together? Sort Your Laundry Like a Pro

 5. BOLDS - DARKS.

-This includes bold blue, green, orange and light grey colours.
+The bold and dark clothing category includes bold blues, greens, oranges and light grey colours.
 These are best washed at 30°C.

 6. PURE DARKS.

-This includes dark blue, black, and dark grey.
+The pure darks clothing category includes dark blues, blacks, and dark greys.
 These are best washed at 30°C.

 7. SPORTS.

-ADVICE: Rinse mixed coloured items in cold water first, then let them sit in a bowl or basin of water for 20 minutes to determine colour fastness.
-If a significant amount of dye is released then launder the items in the washing machine inside out.
+ADVICE: Rinse mixed-coloured items in cold water first, then let them sit in a bowl or basin of water for 20 minutes to determine colour fastness.
+If a significant amount of dye is released then wash the items in the washing machine inside out.
 You can often find colour fastness details on any garment care label, located on the interior seam of garments.

 HOW TO SEPARATE LAUNDRY:

 We understand the frustration that is felt when you go to get your whites from the washing machine only to realise that a stray red sock ended up in there too and turned everything a garish pink.
-It’s enough to make you want to laugh and cry at the same time, so to help you avoid those intense feelings, continue reading our blog so that you can say goodbye to laundry mishaps forever and always garner a crisp white wash.
+It’s enough to make you want to laugh and cry at the same time, follow our steps to say goodbye to laundry mishaps forever.

 STEP 1: